horse swimming

 How Does Swimming Benefit a Horse Psychologically?

-Swimming isn’t just good for a horse’s body—it’s great for their mind too.
+Taking a swim can also refresh a horse mentally, offering relaxation and a break from routine workouts.
 Horses swimming in pools or natural water often experience reduced stress and increased relaxation.
 The calm environment helps them stay mentally stimulated and happy.

 Swimming and the Benefits of Rubber Matting

 Rubber matting in a horse swimming pool provides extra safety.
-It prevents slipping and ensures comfort for the horse while entering and exiting the pool.
+A gradual slope or non-slip surface helps the horse enter and leave the water safely and calmly.
 This small addition can make a big difference in your horse’s swimming experience.

 How Fast Can a Horse Swim?